sheriffsparks/-bof-training/SETUP.md

 `exec setarch linux32 -R /bin/bash`
 * less safe is to turn it off for the os:
 `echo 0 | sudo tee /proc/sys/kernel/randomize_va_space`

+- programs can be compiled with
+`make`
+- This runs the commands specified in the make file